 Politically, the question is by no means purely academic.
-It is a burning issue in all those countries - not only the imperialist ones - where the working class has by and large assimilated the crimes and the real nature of Stalinism and of labour bureaucracies in general.
-Any identification of the "dictatorship of the proletariat" with nationalised property only, irrespective of concrete conditions of exercise of power by the working class in the state and the economy, becomes in all these countries a formidable obstacle on the road toward a victorious socialist revolution and the realisation of the dictatorship of the proletariat.
-It objectively helps the bourgeoisie, the petty-bourgeoisie, the social democrats, and the CPs to maintain the working class in the straitjacket of the bourgeois-democratic state.
+It is a burning issue in all those countries-not only the imperialist ones-where the working class has by and large assimilated the crimes and the real nature of Stalinism and of labour bureaucracies in general.
+Any identification of the "dictatorship of the proletariat" with nationalized property only, irrespective of concrete conditions of exercise of power by the working class in the state and the economy, becomes in all these countries a formidable obstacle on the road toward a victorious socialist revolution and the realization of the dictatorship of the proletariat.
+It objectively helps the bourgeoisie, the petty bourgeoisie, the Social Democrats, and the CPs to maintain the working class in the straitjacket of the bourgeois-democratic state.

-It is an even more burning question in all the bureaucratised workers states themselves, where the political revolution is on the agenda.
-In these countries, any attempt to present variants other than workers' democracy as goals for that revolution, would condemn those who make such attempts to extreme isolation from the rising masses.
-Indeed it would risk involving them in the same hatred with which the proletariat views the bureaucracy, "the new masters".
+It is an even more burning question in all the bureaucratized workers' states themselves, where the political revolution is on the agenda.
+In these countries, any attempt to present variants other than workers' democracy as the dictatorship of the proletariat, as goals for that revolution, would condemn those who make such attempts to extreme isolation from the rising masses.
+Indeed it would risk involving them in the same hatred with which the proletariat views the bureaucracy, "the new masters."